deatrich/linux-home-server/linux-server.md

 >
 ~~~~

-## Configure a Personal SSH Key Pair
+## Configure a Personal SSH Key Pair {#key-pair}

 If you use the Linux command-line for work between computers you soon
 understand the usefulness of ssh.
-Here we go through the exercise if
+Here we go through the exercise of
 creating an ssh key pair so that you can connect securely between devices.

-We use *ssh-keygen* to create the key pair - a private key which you treat
+We use *ssh-keygen* to create the key pair.
+You should treat the private
-carefully and distribute it only to your desktop or laptop, and a public
+key carefully, distributing it to your desktop systems only.
+You can copy
-key.
-The public key you can copy to remote hosts, where
+can copy your public key to remote hosts, where
 you create an *authorized_keys* file that specifies which public keys
 are allowed to connect without using a standard system password.

 Over time the Secure Shell key types have changed.
 Some key types are no
 longer considered secure, like SSH-1 or DSA keys.
-We will use an SSH
+Here we will use an SSH
-RSA-based key with a key size 4096 bits.
+RSA-based key with a key size of 4096 bits.
 Always use a strong passphrase.
-It is
-not like a password since you have more liberty to use combinations of
+It is not like a password since you have more liberty to use combinations of
 characters; as the man-page on ssh-keygen says:

 >  A passphrase is similar to a password, except it can be a phrase with a